-Historically speaking, I’m not a particularly mature human being, nor am I all that interested in being one.
+Historically speaking I love comfort food and today I’m talking green chili chicken enchiladas.
+Now, I’m not a particularly mature human being, nor am I all that interested in being one.
 I like to mind my own business and am generally unaware of surrounding events.
 I clean up my own yard and have tried all my life to fly safely under the radar.
 I embrace the views of the 1960’s, try to live and let live and feel as the Beatles wrote, only a fool makes his world a little colder.

 My utter lack of awareness was in full swing when Stella and I met and it was not love at first sight for her.
 Not even close.
 I chased the girl 3 years!
 For a date!
 Finally, in a moment of alcohol induced weakness or maybe pity, she agreed to have dinner with me.
 Let me set the stage, bluntly.